I share a conference that I am co-organising on social ecology and

 • Emet Değirmenci – Misanthropy and Ecofascism: Connection

-• Johannes Shepard – Nature & Ecology: Covid-19 as an instance of
+• Johannes Shepard – Nature & Ecology: Covid-19 as an

 a larger phenomenon of disease

-• Anita Prakash – Restoring Ecology in Troubled Times: Searching for
+• Anita Prakash – Restoring Ecology in Troubled Times:

 the Role of Direct Democracy in the Indian context